Here's how to become a better web designer in six thoughtful steps:

 Your Mind Is Your Greatest Web Design Tool

 The mind is the best tool for creating great web design, not the computer.
 If you look at the work of great designers such as Saul Bass, Paul Rand, or Milton Glaser, you will discover that ideas, not tools, drives the quality of their work.
 Thinking about design solutions can be done in any environment.
 By the time you sit down at the computer, you should be well along in the process of formulating creative ideas.
 If you need a computer in front of every time you want to “design,” then you are not taking full advantage of the best tool for the job.
 Design happens in the mind.

 I recently watched an online interview with the comedian Jerry Seinfeld.
 He was asked about the process of creating comedic material.
 What he stated about his daily routine is also true of good web designers.
-He is always observing life, and seeking material in his daily observations that can be used in a comedy bit.
+He keenly observes life as it unfolds before him, taking insights from his daily observations that can be used in a comedy bit.
 He enjoys the mental rigor of taking an observation and turning it into a polished joke.
 A joke that may take 30 seconds to say may have been the result of hours of brainstorming, research, testing and refinement.

 Develop Your Powers of Observation

 This brings up a vital quality that all good web designers develop: Observation.
 Honestly, web design is not about creating new ideas.
 Truly original ideas are a rare occurrence in any profession.
 Rather, you are interpreting visual cues and samples from local culture and community and using them to create a visual presentation.
 It is your powers of observation, carefully cultivated, that provide the visual vocabulary used in web design.
 A good web designer, is, first of all, keenly observant.